 2. Downtown Miami: A Luxury Miami Stay and Nightlife

-Built around the city’s financial district, downtown Miami forms the urban city center of the sun kissed town, with most hotels consisting of luxury accommodation such as an outdoor pool and picturesque skylines.
+Built around the city’s financial district, downtown Miami forms the urban city center of the sun-kissed town, with most hotels consisting of luxury accommodations such as an outdoor pool and picturesque skylines.